 How to install Whir on a local instance

-For setup and install whirr on any instance, java is required thing.
+For setup and installation whirr on any instance, java is a required thing.

 First download whir from apache mirror site http://www.apache.org/dyn/closer.cgi/incubator/whirr/

 $ tar -xzvf whirr-0.8.0.tar.gz $ cd whirr-0.8.0 ```markup Set PATH environment variable for the whirr $export PATH=$PATH:/path/to/whirr/bin

 whirr is working or not

 $ whirr version Apache Whirr 0.8.2